Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 10 tested pipeline acceleration tactics

-Now that you understand what the three buckets of pipeline acceleration are, it’s time to figure out which tactics to use to boost growth and close more deals.
-Here are ten strategies that some of the biggest companies employ to accelerate their sales pipeline and shorten the sales cycle.
+Now that you understand the three buckets of sales pipeline acceleration, it’s time to figure out which tactics to use to boost growth and close more deals.
+Here are ten strategies that some of the biggest companies employ to accelerate their B2B sales pipeline and shorten the sales cycle.

 1. Take advantage of the job change trigger